Psalm 48: Book of Common Prayer

-In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the ninth day of the month.
+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the ninth day of the month, as well as at Mattins on Whitsunday.

 Musical settings

 Heinrich Schütz wrote a setting of a paraphrase of Psalm 48 in German, "Groß ist der Herr und hoch gepreist", SWV 145, for the Becker Psalter, published first in 1628.
 Magnus Dominus, in Latin, was set to music by François Giroust (1778), Charles Levens and Joseph Cassanéa de Mondonville (1734) and by Richard Smallwood (1992).

 Bach's cantata Gott, wie dein Name, so ist auch dein Ruhm, BWV 171, begins with verse 10 in German.

 Penderecki's 1996 Symphony No. 7, a choral symphony subtitled "The Seven Gates of Jerusalem", begins with the first verse.